kig/glslscript/README.md

 buffer, sets the request status flag to handled, and goes on its merry way.

 So far, so good.
 What if you couldn't trust the order of the writes and reads above?
 What if cache lines in your memory buffer were getting transported over UDP.
 What if the driver killed your compute shaders after 10 seconds.
 Since clearly it has hung, right?
 Who would wait for user input in a shader?
-Crash, that's who!
+GLSLScript, that's who!

 ## License